jtkovacs/jtkovacs.github.io/REFS/models.md

 “In markets, the institution itself has such an influence that we don’t worry about modeling behavior”; this was studied with zero intelligence agents (1,2), and they yield the same equilibrium price as rational agents.

-WEEK 3    CATEGORICAL & LINEAR MODELS
+# Categorical & linear models

 Categorical: data can be sorted into different ‘boxes’ Calculation of total variation: subtract mean from each data point, square and sum the results